kajikentaro/manaba-plus/README.md

 ### Why do you enter my sight?
 Bother.

-You can hide or move away Memos, Alerts, Announcements, Syllabus Search, Assignments, Old smartphone-optimized screens, Ads of Asahi Shimbun, and Banners.
+You can hide or move away Memos, Alerts, Announcements, Specific Assignments / Surveys, Syllabus Search, Assignments, Old smartphone-optimized screens, Ads of Asahi Shimbun, and Banners.

 For you, who like the simple style.